Laying Figure

 60x65x30cm

 This sculpture was an exercise in expanding my idea of what collage could be.
-Instead of the usual process of finding images and cutting them out of their surroundings and combining them onto another surface I thought I would attempt to cut out three dimensional textures and combine them on a three dimensional surface.
-I did so by pushing animal bones and found bits of metal into a rolled out slab of soft clay to leave an indentation and drawing into the clay with a stick.
-I then poured molten wax into the indentations to create positive casts.
-I then cut out these wax casts and ‘collaged’ them onto a flat rectangle of wax.
+Instead of the usual process of combining two-dimensional images on a flat surface, I cut out three-dimensional imprints and combined them on a sculptural surface.
+I pushed found objects into a rolled-out slab of soft clay, creating negative indentations and then cast them in wax, producing positive reliefs, before collaging them onto a larger wax substrate.
 I trimmed excess wax around the objects to avoid empty areas and turned it over to add texture to the back by melting areas with hot metal and painting on molten wax with a brush.
 I used this wax object to cast a bronze using the lost wax process.
-The flat rectangular shape felt a little like flag once it came out of the plaster and so I gave it colour by patinating it and welded it onto a flag pole of bronze and planting it in a concrete block.
-The piece is an exploration of textures and the sense of heaviness that comes from the chosen materials.
-It has an industrial and heavy-handed feel, unlike a lot of artists bronzes that capitalise on bronze’s ability to support very delicate and thin shapes.
-The work occupies a shared space with my 2D work as it too tries to grapple with this idea of layers, accumilation of disparate and alien objects and the fine line between flatness and depth.
+The rectangular shape reminded me of a flag once it came out of the plaster, and so I gave it colour by patinating it, welded it onto a stick of bronze to act as a flag pole and planted it in a concrete block.
+The piece is an exploration of collaged textures and a sense of heaviness.
+It has an industrial and aged feel.
+The work occupies a similar area of exploration as my 2D work, as it experiments with layers, accumulation of disparate and alien objects and the fine line between flatness and depth.